AnnaNamLab/VDJ-Seq-Processing/README.md

 # Single-Cell BCR Sequencing Analysis

-VDJ (Variable, Diversity, and Joining) processing is a key mechanism in the generation of diverse B cell receptors (BCRs), which are essential for the adaptive immune response.
-The BCR is an antibody anchored on the surface of B cells, recognizing specific antigens through highly variable regions, generated during B cell development.
-The generation of a diverse B cell receptor (BCR) repertoire is fundamental to the immune system's ability to recognize and respond to a vast array of pathogens.
-This repository contains all codes related to generating BCR/TCR sequencing, and all downstream analysis.
+The B cell receptor (BCR) is a membrane-bound antibody that recognizes specific antigens via highly variable regions formed during B cell development.
+This diversity, generated through V(D)J recombination, is essential for effective adaptive immunity.
+This repository contains all code for BCR/TCR sequence generation and downstream analysis.

 ## Requirements